KygoSkyrus/skychat/NOTES.md

   - the messsage doc will have a field deletedBy[array] which will have the username of the persom who has deleted the msg
   - this way we can handle delete msg for a group too
   - on this action, connection wont be deleted or moved anywhere
+  - maybe below "Message deleted" note the time of deletion can be shown
+  - *Cases*
+   - One on one (A-B):
+    1. for connection if A deletes a msg of himself than for both A and B it should show "deleted msg". [this can be done by checking the author of msg and deletedBy, if both have same username than it means the sender has deleted his msg]
+    2. if A delets msg of B, than this should only reflect for the A as he has deleted msg for himself. [this can be done by checking for deletedBy, if it has the user's self name than than he has deleted that msg but if the sender of that msgs is someone else than it means we will just skip that msg and not even show "deleted msg" note]
+    **NOTE**: One cannot delete someone else's msgs for both parties.
+  - Group (A-B-C-D):

 - # Delete Connection
   - messages will be deleted and the connection will be moved to the request list (so that the other person sends a text again it will show in req list, as he is not a connection anymore),, why did we moved him to req list instead of removing him from connection list?? bcz that's the case of blocking